 Investments made by the scheme in any asset are done based on the requirements of the scheme and is in accordance with the investment policy.
 All Investments are made entirely at an arm's length basis with no consideration of any existing / consequent investments by any party related to the transaction (originator, issuer, borrower etc.).
-Investments made in Securitized debt are made as per the Investment pattern of the Scheme and are done after detailed analysis of the underlying asset.
+Investments made in Securitized debt are made as per the Investment strategy of the Scheme and are done after detailed analysis of the underlying asset.
 There might be instances of Originator investing in the same scheme but both the transactions are at arm's length and avoid any conflict of interest.
-In addition to internal controls in the fixed income investment process, there is regular monitoring by the compliance team, risk management group, and internal review teams.
-Normally the issuer who is securitizing instrument is in need of money and is unlikely to have long term surplus to invest in mutual fund scheme.